7uiopq/dhs-notes/Y1/Geography/Unit 2.md

 - Reduced agricultural yields
    - When water supply decreases, crop yield drops, resulting in less food produced and people dying due to starvation.
    - For example, in Punjab, India, groundwater stocks are becoming depleted at a rate faster than they can be replenished.
 This has resulted in farmers' agricultural yields being decreased at a steady rate.

+- Increased cost of industrial production
+   - The cost of industrial production refers to the cost of producing and manufacturing goods.
+   - As water constraints increase, so will the cost of industrial production.
+   - For example, in Europe and America, due to warm and dry summers in 2003, 2006 and 2009, some power plants reduced their power output as there was a lack of water to cool the generators.

+Political impact:
+- Conflict over water supply
+   - Conflicts can arise over water resources when there is not enough water to go around.
+   - On a national scale, problems may arise when states or countries tap into the same water source.
+   - For example, the Mekong River winds its way nearly 4,500 kilometres through six countries.
+From its source on the Tibetan Plateau, the river meanders through China, Myanmar, Lao PDR, Thailand, Cambodia, and Vietnam before reaching the sea.
+     - Conflicts arise among some of the countries that share the Mekong.
+For example, Lao PDR's proposal to build the Xayaburi dam has gotten strong objections from neighbouring countries.

+## Water shortage solutions
+Reducing water consumption:
+- Pricing of water
+   - Water is priced to reflect the scarcity of water and also to cover the high cost of producing clean water.
+   - The Water Conversation Tax is a pricing system where an additional amount of money is charged based on total water consumption.
+   - This pricing system encourages people to reduce their water consumption to reduce their tax rates.

+- Public education
+   - This helps consumers to make informed choices when purchasing household products such as washing machines.
+It also helps the public to be more aware of reducing water consumption by using more water-efficient products.

+Increasing water supply:
+- Local water catchment areas
+   - Water catchment areas refer to the area over which rain falls and is collected.
+   - Local catchment areas take advantage of Singapore's high rainfall.
+   - Local catchment areas can also be recreational places
+   - However, land used for local catchment implies less land is available for other uses such as housing and industry.
+   - When there is little rainfall or a drought, local catchment areas are ineffective.

+- Imported water
+   - Pipelines were built to transport water from Johor to Singapore due to the water agreement that Malaysia signed with Singapore.
+   - Importing water does not require land and hence frees up the land for other uses.
+   - Imported water is a cheaper source of water compared to desalinated water or NEWater.
+   - However, one disadvantage is that imported water may not be enough to meet water demands.
+   - Furthermore, water agreements eventually expire and there are no guarantees of future agreements.

+- NEWater
+   - Used water may be treated to become drinking water.
+   - An advantage of NEWater is that it is not dependent on rainfall because it is produced from used water.
+   - Moreover, NEWater is ultra-pure and of high quality, purer than tap water, meaning that it is ideal for use in certain industries.
+   - However, NEWater is extremely expensive to produce.
+   - The public may find it difficult to fully accept this new technology of obtaining water from used water due to lack of knowledge about the treatment process.

+- Desalination
+   - Desalination refers to the process of removing dissolved salts and other minerals from seawater in order to make it pure drinking water.
+   - Like NEWater, desalinated water is independent of rainfall and can be used to supplement water supply during a long dry spell.
+   - Desalination is attractive since we are in an island surrounded by a limitless supply of seawater.
+   - But, desalinated water is very expensive to produce as its production is energy-intensive.
+   - Large amounts of chemicals and salt solutions are produced during the desalination process.
+If they are improperly disposed if into the oceans, it may result in pollution.